Guidelines for Staff

 Sections within this pageBefore you use the intellectual property of anyone else in any format it is your responsibility to think about whether you will be infringing copyright legislation.

-The guidelines outlined below apply only to copying for the educational purposes of Avondale College of Higher Education e.g. for a course of study.
+The guidelines outlined below apply only to copying for the educational purposes of Avondale University College e.g. for a course of study.

 LicencesAvondale holds licences for educational copying with Copyright Agency Limited (CAL) for hard copy and electronic reproduction and communication and with Screenrights for copying from radio, televison and cable.
 Limits and conditions still apply when relying on these licences for copying.